 We’re expecting it to be another slightly slower year as buyers continue to wrangle with higher mortgage rates after contending with several years of rapid price growth.” — Ruben Gonzalez, chief economist at Keller Williams

 “Right now, for 2019, we believe home price appreciation will likely slow to near 3%.
 This is based on the assumption that the recent pattern of increasing inventory levels will be sustained in the upcoming year.”— Gonzalez

-Keeping in mind all the points the 2019 will be a promising year for the growth and sustainability of US housing market.
+Keeping in mind all the points, 2021 will be a promising year for the growth and sustainability of the US housing market.
 Following are the reasons: